The Guide to Unlocking Growth:

 Question: What is the Marry Wow?
 What future Marry Wow is product working on?

 Question: Did you call the Champion right after signing the contract to reduce that anxiety?
+Is there a smooth transfer from the sales rep and pre-sales engineer to the customer success manager?

-5. First Value: This is the first of three adoption milestones.
+5. Fast time to First Value: This is the first of three adoption milestones.
 First Value occurs when your Champion celebrates their first tangible benefit from the product, prompting their peers or boss to validate the Champion’s recommendation for your startup.
 It is not the same as onboarding completion.
 Fast time to First Value is strategically critical, as it is the best Date or Marry Wow and reduces churn.
 Also, churn is likely if the Champion loses confidence before First value.

 Question: Do you have a clear definition of First Value?
 Are you measuring time to First Value?
 How do you shorten time to First Value?